Thank you to all the beautiful animals for allowing their photos to be used in this article.

 If you’re wondering where to get a service dog in Canada, check this out.
 In this easy directory, we will go through various options for different disabilities and needs.
 There are a lot of options if you are looking to add a service dog into your life, or the life of someone you love.

-But, it’s probably not going to be an easy journey.
-Service dogs are expensive, and organizations that provide professionally trained dogs free of charge often have long waiting lists (years).
+It may not always be a quick and easy journey.
+Service dogs can be expensive, and organizations that provide professionally trained dogs free of charge thanks to donations and sponsorships often have long waiting lists (years).

 You might be able to train a dog yourself, or with the help of a trainer.
-This will, of course, take a lot of time and financial resources.
+This will, of course, take some time and financial resources.
 Or, you could find a for-profit organization to help you out.

 Please note that this is not an exhaustive list of where to get a service dog in Canada; just some options that are Assistance Dogs International accredited.